HIGH EXECUTIVE BOARD

 Residential College Director

-The YCC Finance Director is responsible for budget allocation, securing funds, fundraising efforts, forming partnerships to provide student discounts, and seeking sponsorships.
-The Finance Director also manages the Business Team and chairs the Council of Representatives' Special Funding Committee.
+The YCC Business Director is responsible for budget allocation, securing funds, fundraising efforts, forming partnerships to provide student discounts, and seeking sponsorships.
+The Business Director also manages the Business Team and chairs the Council of Representatives' Special Funding Committee.

 Student services branch